 Good for rainy days

-Although Indian Spring Trail offers no spectacular views, does not follow the course of a mountain stream, is not physically challenging and does not traverse particularly beautiful alpine landscape, it is worth considering for a few reasons.
+Although Indian Spring Trail offers no spectacular views, does not follow the course of a mountain stream, is not physically challenging, and does not traverse the particularly beautiful alpine landscape, it is worth considering for a few reasons.
 Foremost among these is its all-weather surface.
 Most of the trail lies atop a cindered railroad grade or has been gravelled, making it a good rainy day choice.
-Its located just south of Big Lake, with a spur running up into one of the campgrounds and another branch connects it to West Fork Trail #628.
+Its located just south of Big Lake, with a spur running up into one of the campgrounds, and another branch connects it to West Fork Trail #628.
 And despite the concentration of people and traffic around Big Lake, elk and other game frequent the woods and meadows around the trail.

 Check out the Official Route and Triplogs.